 If your regular annual leave doesn’t seem to be enough, ask for a possibility of an unpaid time off or an opportunity to work from home.
 You’d be surprised how many bosses agree to this.
 I actually used to work from home quite often.

 If you’re still a student, or about to decide whether to go to college or not, you can consider various travel opportunities available by universities.
 READ MORE.

 As a long-term traveler myself, I don’t think that quitting your job to travel is wrong per se.
 However, you should answer a few questions honestly, before making the final call.
-But if you think quitting your job to travel the world is all goodness, this post might have you thinking twice.
+But if you think quitting your job to travel the world is all good, this post might have you thinking twice.